 This course is an internship for one semester in an off-campus location that provides students with real-life experience in applying their business administration major.
 Students meet with their faculty adviser and other students to discuss internship experiences, current issues in business, and to assist students in developing skills for the job-seeking process.
 The number of credits will be determined according to the number of hours the student spends in the internship.
-Prerequisite: Senior standing as a business administration major.
+Prerequisite: Senior standing.
 (3-6 credits)